muquit/libsodium-jna/README.md

 ```
     <!--
-     | libsodium-jna is not in the maven central yet. so it has to be
+     | libsodium-jna is not in the maven central yet (I am working on it).
-     | installed first at the system by typing: mvn clean install
+     | So it has to be installed first at the system by typing: mvn clean install
-     | and most of all libsodium must be installed first in the
+     | and most of all native libsodium must be installed first in the
      | system before using it.
     -->
     <dependency>